Hike the Wichita Mountains' Bison Trail

 Added by Korey Taylor

-Explore the unique, rugged landscape along the Bison Trail.
+The Bison Trail explores the unique, rugged landscape of the Wichita Mountains.
 You'll likely catch a glimpse of a few as this is home to a herd of nearly 650 buffalo.

 The Wichita Mountains rise rather dramatically from the flat plains of Southwest Oklahoma that surround them.
 In 1901, the roughly 59,000 acres of land were established as a wildlife refuge to preserve endangered species and to reintroduce animals that had once been eliminated from the area.
 Today, this is a wonderful spot to observe wildlife, hike, and camp.